-There’s got to be a better way to keep track of all the links you use to do your work.
+There’s a better way to keep track of all the links you use and it’s called go links.

 Here’s other scenarios for when go links come in handy: